Powers of the president of the United States: Emergency powers

 Harry Truman declared the use of emergency powers when he nationalized private steel mills that failed to produce steel because of a labor strike in 1952.
 With the Korean War ongoing, Truman asserted that he could not wage war successfully if the economy failed to provide him with the material resources necessary to keep the troops well-equipped.
 The U.S. Supreme Court, however, refused to accept that argument in Youngstown Sheet & Tube Co. v.
 Sawyer, voting 6-3 that neither commander-in-chief powers nor any claimed emergency powers gave the president the authority to unilaterally seize private property without Congressional legislation.

-President Nixon claimed in 1976 the powers of the president to decide the constitutionality of government actions concerning national security was absolute and exclusive: "the President does it, that means it is not illegal".
+President Nixon claimed in 1976 that the powers of the president to decide the constitutionality of government actions concerning national security was absolute and exclusive: "if the President does it, that means it is not illegal".

 Congressional legislation gives the president powers to commandeer states and governors of states, if the president deems they are engaged in insurrection.

 According to research conducted by the Brennan Center at New York University Law School, administrations since Eisenhower have drafted secret Presidential Emergency Action Documents (PEADs) that assert what one government document described as "extraordinary presidential authority in response to extraordinary situations."
 These secret powers appear to be exempt from congressional oversight.
 PEADs undergo periodic revision, and although their current contents were not known as of 2020, previous PEADs included emergency powers to detain "alien enemies" and other "dangerous persons"; invoke various forms of martial law; authorize a general warrant permitting search and seizure of persons and property; suspend production of the Federal Register; and censor news reports.
 The Brennan Center found that 56 PEADs were in effect as of 2018.

 Executive privilege

 Executive privilege gives the president the ability to withhold information from the public, Congress, and the courts in national security and diplomatic affairs.
 George Washington first claimed privilege when Congress requested to see Chief Justice John Jay's notes from an unpopular treaty negotiation with Great Britain.
 While not enshrined in the Constitution, Washington's action created the precedent for privilege.
 When Richard Nixon tried to use executive privilege as a reason for not turning over subpoenaed audio tapes to a special prosecutor in the Watergate scandal, the Supreme Court ruled in United States v.
 Nixon that privilege was not absolute.
 The Court reasoned that the judiciary's interest in the "fair administration of criminal justice" outweighed President Nixon's interest in keeping the evidence secret.
-Later President Bill Clinton lost in federal court when he tried to assert privilege in the Lewinsky affair.
+Later President Bill Clinton lost in federal court when he tried to assert privilege in the Clinton–Lewinsky scandal.
 The Supreme Court affirmed this in Clinton v.
 Jones, which denied the use of privilege in cases of civil suits.